 And the high use the low as their foundation.

-Truly, because the aristocrats call themselves fatherless, widowed, and poor,
+Truly, because the rulers call themselves fatherless, widowed, and poor,

 It is because they depend on the inferior and the wicked for their support,